Sutirtha17/IPL_Data_Project-I/README.md

-# IPL_Data_Project-I
+# Sutirtha_IPL_Project

 This project is about getting several insights and information from a large set of data.
-The Data is of all IPL seasons played from 2008 to 2017.The data is stored in CSV files.
+The data is of all IPL seasons played from 2008 to 2017.
+The data is stored in CSV files.

 ## Installations